Verifying Integer Programming Results: Computational experiments

 \section{Computational experiments}

-In this section, we describe software developed to produce and check certificates for MILP results using the certificate format developed in this paper.
-Software and resources are provided at: \url{https://github.com/ambros-gleixner/VIPR}\\ We again emphasize that the format was designed with simplicity in mind; the certificate verification program we have provided is merely a reference and others should be able to write their own verifiers without much difficulty, even without knowledge of how MIP solvers operate.

-The supporting documentation provides a more detailed technical description of the file format along with examples.
-A feature of the file format is that along with each derived constraint, the largest index of any derived constraint that references it is specified, thus allowing constraints to be freed from memory when they will no longer be needed as a certificate is being read and verified, leading to reduced memory consumption.
+In this section, we describe software developed to produce and check certificates for \mip results using the certificate format developed in this paper.
+It is freely available for download, along with a precise technical specification of the file format.\footnote{See \url{https://github.com/ambros-gleixner/VIPR}} One of its features is that after each derived constraint an integer is printed to specify the largest index of any derived constraint that references it.
+This allows constraints to be freed from memory when they will no longer be needed.
 The following C++ programs are provided:

-\begin{itemize} \item {\tt viprchk.} A program that verifies MILP results provided in our specified file format.
-All computations are performed in exact rational arithmetic using the GMP library \cite{gmp}. \item {\tt viprttn.} A program that performs simple modifications to ``tighten'' certificates.
-For each derived constraint, it computes the largest index over constraints referencing the target constraint to reduce memory required by a checker.
-It also has an option to remove unnecessary derived constraints. \item {\tt vipr2html.} A program that converts a certificate file to a ``human-readable'' HTML file. \end{itemize}
+\begin{itemize} \item {\tt viprchk} verifies \mip results provided in our specified file format.
+All computations are performed in exact rational arithmetic using the \gmp library~\cite{gmp}. \item {\tt viprttn} performs simple modifications to ``tighten'' certificates.
+It removes unnecessary derived constraints to reduce the file size.
+In order to decrease peak memory usage during checking, it reorders the remaining ones using a depth-first topological sort and for each derived constraint that remains, it computes the largest index over constraints that references it. \item {\tt vipr2html} converts a certificate file to a ``human-readable'' HTML file. \end{itemize}

+We again emphasize that the format was designed with simplicity in mind; the certificate verification program we have provided is merely a reference and others should be able to write their own verifiers without much difficulty.